awabom/3dprint/SV08/README.md

 	[skew_correction]

-To create a skew correction profile (with my example values):
+To create a skew correction profile run the following using the console (with my example values):

 	SET_SKEW XY=141.5,141.0,99.9
 	SKEW_PROFILE SAVE=my_skew_profile